UVVM/UVVM/uvvm_util/doc/rst/func_cov_pkg_overview.rst

 Bin name
 **********************************************************************************************************************************
 Bins can be named by using the optional parameter *bin_name* in the ``add_bins()`` procedure.
 If no name is given to the bin, a default name will be automatically given.
-This is useful when reading the reports.
+Having a bin name is useful when reading the reports.

 .. code-block::